 LCI researchers examined the likely impact of desalinated ocean water supply on the county’s disadvantaged households based on a proposed agreement for Poseidon Resources LLC (Poseidon) to sell 56,000 acre feet of desalinated ocean water per year to the Orange County Water District for a period of 30 years.
 This report assesses the potential agreement in the context of a broader suite of water security and local water reliance strategies currently being pursued by nearly all major water suppliers across the Southern California region.
 This analysis can be used not only to inform public knowledge regarding the likely impacts of the Poseidon agreement, but also to evaluate the costs and benefits of various water security and local water reliance strategies in similarly water-scarce regions.

-In a study published in the journal Environmental Justice, co-authors Gregory Pierce and Silvia Gonzalez looked at drinking water access and quality in mobile home parks, a significant but often-overlooked segment of the California population.
+This study, published in the journal Environmental Justice, looks at drinking water access and quality in mobile home parks, a significant but often-overlooked segment of the California population.
 The study found that mobile home parks are:

 - likely to incur more health-related violations than other systems;